 Especially among Italian Americans, there is a genuine reverence for those who are deceased; even in death, there remains a living bond among family members.
 Graves will be visited, and memories will be cherished.
 At San Rocco, it is not uncommon for people to visit on a Sunday, from another parish, on the day that a deceased family member is commemorated in the liturgy.
 You can also put up a photo of the deceased in the vestibule, as you wish.
 After Mass, you can take the photo home.

 To coordinate Mass intentions on Sunday, please contact Jeanette Dandurand at (708)275-8881; that's her cell phone.
-If a deceased person's name is pronounced in one special way, please pass on that pronunciation to Barbara, so that she can inform the celebrating priest, on the day you have chosen.
+If a deceased person's name is pronounced in one special way, please pass on that pronunciation to Jeanette, so that she can inform the celebrating priest, on the day you have chosen.

 One valuable custom at St. Rocco is the practice of some families to gather on a weekday, say, at 7 p.m., for a memorial Mass, commemorating a deceased family member.
 It makes much more sense to do something like this, to gather people to pray, on the anniversary of a death, than to make arrangements at a rectory, to have ten or so Masses celebrated when no family member is present.
 The money is put to a better use than, say, for flowers, yes.
 But God surely is pleased when people themselves pray together, rather than have someone else do it.
 At San Rocco, one family has such a memorial Mass every September, for a deceased mother.